buildbot/buildbot/master/docs/manual/cfg-buildslaves.rst

 ######################

 To start off, to use the AWS EC2 latent buildslave, you need to get an AWS developer account and sign up for EC2.
-These instructions may help you get
+Although Amazon often changes this process, these instructions should help you get started:
-started:

   1. Go to http://aws.amazon.com/ and click to "Sign Up Now" for an AWS account.